jcoenencom/WPF/README.md

 This project uses a raspberry pi CAN bus interface (MCP2515 Can controller + MCP2551 Transceiver on the RPi's SPI interface) on the CAn' side and connects to the KNX bus via ethernet (either to a KNX/IP router or an instance of knxd).

-Several CAN bus interfaces have been successfully tested, the skpang.co.uk PICAN rev B (replaced by eht PICAN 2), coming from from an older version of the project installed on a raspberry pi model B; the sensing of the WPF was done by a stiebel modem with software from stiebel running on a windows XP virtual machine, the raspberry was monitoring the responses from the WPF controller.
+Several CAN bus interfaces have been successfully tested, the skpang.co.uk PICAN rev B (replaced by the PICAN 2), coming from from an older version of the project installed on a raspberry pi model B; the sensing of the WPF was done by a stiebel modem with software from stiebel running on a windows XP virtual machine, the raspberry was monitoring the responses from the WPF controller.
 A cumbersome configuration.
 Other CAN bus interfaces tested: Waveshare RS485-CAN HAT and USB2CAN converter.

 After many years the SD card of the rasspberry failed, as I lost the original code, I decided to rewrite it.